-Meng Xu is currently a PhD candidate at the Georgia Institute of Technology.
-He will be joining the Cheriton School of Computer Science as an Assistant Professor in July 2021.
+Meng Xu has a PhD from the Georgia Institute of Technology.
+He joined the Cheriton School of Computer Science as an Assistant Professor in August 2021.

 Meng’s research is in the area of software security.